benste/GraphRAGZen/docs/source/graphragzen_concepts/entity_extraction.rst

 document size
 ^^^^^^^^^^^^^

-While extracting a graph, each document is quickly to large to feed to the LLM in go.
+While extracting a graph, we could feed each document one at a time into the LLM and ask it to extract the entities.
+However, if documents are large we run the risk of exceeding the LLM context size.

-To overcome this we first split the document into smaller chunks and extract the entities from each chunk.
+To overcome this we first split each document into smaller chunks and extract the entities from each chunk.
 It's a good idea to have overlap between the chunks so no entities spanning two chunks are missed.

+see :func:`graphragzen.preprocessing.preprocess.chunk_documents`